 29 11 / 2013

-w0otw0ot asked: What is your greatest fear as a teacher?
+w0otw0ot said: What is your greatest fear as a teacher?

 That I am winning students to myself but not really changing their lives.